Weakly Hyperbolic Involutions: Hyperbolicity

 \begin{prop} Let $Q_1$ and $Q_2$ be $K$-quaternion algebras.
 The $K$-algebra with involution $(Q_1, \can_{Q_1})\ox (Q_2, \can_{Q_2})$ is hyperbolic if and only if one of $Q_1$ and $Q_2$ is split. \end{prop}

 \begin{proof} Let $(A,\s)= (Q_1, \can_{Q_1})\ox (Q_2, \can_{Q_2})$.
 If one of the factors is split, it is hyperbolic, and thus $(A,\s)$ is hyperbolic.
 Assume now that $(A,\s)$ is hyperbolic.
-Then by \eqref{P:hyper-char} there exists $f\in\Skew{\s}$ with $f^2=1$.
+Then by \Cref{P:hyper-char} there exists $f\in\Skew{\s}$ with $f^2=1$.
 We identify $Q_1$ and $Q_2$ with $K$-subalgebras of $A$ that commute with each other elementwise and such that $\s|_{Q_i}=\can_{Q_i}$ for $i=1,2$.
 Then $\Skew{\s}=Q_1'\oplus Q_2'$ where $Q_i'$ is the $K$-subspace of pure quaternions of $Q_i$ for $i=1,2$.
 Writing $f=f_1+f_2$ with $f_i\in Q_i'$ for $i=1,2$, we obtain that $1=f^2=f_1^2+f_2^2+2f_1f_2$.
 As $f_1^2, f_2^2\in K$, we conclude that $f_1f_2\in K$.
 This is only possible if $f_1f_2=0$, that is, if either $f_1=0$ or $f_2=0$.
 If, say, $f_2=0$, then $f=f_1$, which then is a hyperbolic element with respect to $\s$ contained in $Q_1$, whereby $Q_1$ is split.
 Hence, one of $Q_1$ and $Q_2$ is split. \end{proof}

-\begin{thm}[Karpenko, Tignol] Let $\Psi$ be a non-hyperbolic $K$-algebra with involution such that $\Psi\ox \Psi$ is split.
-There exists a field extension $L/K$ such that $\Psi_L$ is not hyperbolic and, either $\Psi_L$ is split or $\Psi$ is symplectic and $\ind(\Psi_L)=2$. \end{thm} \begin{proof} See \cite[(1.1)]{Kar} for the orthogonal case and \cite[(A.1) and (A.2)]{Tignol} for the other cases. \end{proof}
+\begin{thm}[Karpenko, Tignol] Let $\Psi$ be a $K$-algebra with involution such that $\Psi\ox \Psi$ is split.
+If $\Psi$ is not hyperbolic, then there exists a field extension $L/K$ such that $\Psi_L$ is not hyperbolic and, either $\Psi_L$ is split, or $\Psi$ is symplectic and $\Psi_L$ is Brauer equivalent to an $L$-quaternion algebra. \end{thm} \begin{proof} See \cite[(1.1)]{Kar} for the orthogonal case and \cite[(A.1) and (A.2)]{Tignol} for the other cases. \end{proof}

-Note that the condition in \eqref{T:KT} that $\Psi\ox\Psi$ be split is trivially satisfied if $\Psi$ is a $K$-algebra with involution of the first kind.
+Note that the condition in \Cref{T:KT} that $\Psi\ox\Psi$ be split is trivially satisfied if $\Psi$ is a $K$-algebra with involution of the first kind.

-We mention separately the following special case of \eqref{T:KT}, which was obtained earlier by more classical methods.
-It will be used in \eqref{P:final}.
+We mention separately the following special case of \Cref{T:KT}, which was obtained earlier by more classical methods.
+It will be used in \Cref{P:final}.